 I heard in a casual conversation that some of my co-workers are holding their RSU shares after the shares are vested.
 They thought there are some tax advantages in holding the RSU shares.

-There is no tax advantage whatsoever.
+There is no tax advantage whatsoever in holding the RSUs after they vest.

 RSU stands for Restricted Stock Unit.
 It’s a form of equity-based compensation.
 The employer gives an employee a number of RSU.
 The employee can’t do anything with them immediately.
 That’s the restricted part.